Joel Senior (footballer, born 1999): Bristol Rovers

 On 29 June 2024, Senior agreed to join League One side Bristol Rovers on a two-year deal with the option for a further season.
 In his fourth appearance for the club, a 2–0 defeat to Stockport County, Senior suffered a torn hamstring, likely to rule him out of action for a period of around two months according to manager Matt Taylor.

+On 19 June 2026, the club announced that manager Steve Evans had agreed to allow Senior to depart the club in order for the player to move closer to his family.

+Tranmere Rovers

+On 29 June 2026, Senior agreed to join fellow League Two club Tranmere Rovers on a two-year deal.
+The move saw him reunite with his former Bristol Rovers manager from the first half of the previous season, Darrell Clarke.